 Wildfires in California canyons

+A burned recreational vehicle sits on a property that was overtaken by the Wall Fire near Oroville, California, July 10, 2017.
+REUTERS/David Ryder

+A crew member prepares to replace a downed power pole next to the remnants of a home burned by the Wall Fire near Oroville, California, July 10, 2017.
+REUTERS/David Ryder

 Smoke is illuminated by the Whittier wildfire near Santa Ynez, California, July 8, 2017.
-Calfire/Handout via REUTERS
+Michael Nekrasov/Handout via REUTERS

+A car burned by the Wall Fire is seen on a property near Oroville, California, July 10, 2017.
+REUTERS/David Ryder

+Debbie Cox draws water from a pump while preparing to clean up damage to her yard, which was burned by the Wall Fire, on her property near Oroville, California, July 10, 2017.
+REUTERS/David Ryder

 Smoke rises from the Whittier Fire near Santa Barbara, California, July 8, 2017.
 Mike Eliason/Santa Barbara County Fire Department/Handout via REUTERS